Bravo Eugenia (yacht)

 Bravo Eugenia is a superyacht built by Oceanco in 2018.
 The ship's exterior was designed by Nuvolari Lenard and its interior was designed by Reymond Langton Design.
 The yacht has a steel hull and an aluminium superstructure.

 During construction, the vessel was referred to as 'Project Bravo and was also sometimes referred to by her yard number, Y718.
-The yacht had its technical launch on February 14, 2017 at Zwijndrecht.
+The yacht had its technical launch on February 14, 2017, at Zwijndrecht.
 It was moved to Oceanco's other shipyard at Alblasserdam in the subsequent hours for outfitting.
 The yacht was delivered on December 20, 2018.
 Bravo Eugenia is owned by Jerry Jones who named it in honor of his wife, Gene.
-In 2020, Jones made his NFL draft onboard the vessel.
+In 2020, Jones made his NFL draft on board the vessel.